MayKoder/Space-Partitioning/docs/index.md

 <br>
 <p align="center">
-This is a gif with a theroical tree construction:
+This is a gif with a theoretical tree construction:
 	<br>
  <img src="assets/TreeGif.gif">
 </p>